maxsupermanhd/meteor-villager-roller/README.md

   Searching, pathfinding and moving to specific item on the ground is difficult and messy, there always a chance that all lecterns will fly away from player and it will end up with empty hands.
 You can optimize it by having hopper-dropper setup or flowing water if you really want to.
 Feel free to implement non destructive moving towards dropped item if you want.
 - It always rolls to best level of enchantment \
   Update Villager Roller to 1.2

+## Copying and credit

+Integrating Villager Roller into other clients without modifying underlying featureset/codebase is allowed only with prior agreement or credit inside module settings/description.
+(Example: `Villager Roller by FlexCoral`)

+## License

+GPL-3.0, see LICENSE in project root